aptech/docs/docs/CR-cdfCauchyInv.rst

 Purpose
 ----------------

-Computes the Cauchy inverse cumulative distribution function.
+Computes the Cauchy inverse cumulative distribution function, also known as quantiles.

 Format
 ----------------